AndyA/fixed-sort/README.md

 ]);
 ```

-Predicate functions will be called for each distinct value in the array being sorted.
+Predicate functions will be called once for each distinct value in the array being sorted.

-## Fallback ordering
+## Fallback Comparator

 The book example has a gotcha.
 All of the chapters are in the same group and all of the indexes are in another group.
-The entries within this group are ordered by their natural ordering (what you get if you call `Array.sort()` with no comparator function).
-That would mean that "Chapter 10" will come before "Chapter 2".
+The entries within each group are sorted by their natural ordering (what you get if you call `Array.sort()` with no comparator function).
+That means that "Chapter 20" will come before "Chapter 3".
 That's not a feature of this module - it's just how lexical ordering works.

-We can fix it by providing a fallback ordering function which looks for embedded numbers and orders by them if possible.
+We can fix it by providing a fallback comparator function which looks for embedded numbers and orders by them if possible.
+Here's the corrected code.

 ```javascript
 const fixedSort = require("fixed-sort");